djangoflow/list_bloc/packages/list_bloc/README.md

 or `PaginatedRepository` respectively, all of which should implement a `Future load({F filter})` which is slightly different for List or Paginated bloc.

+The filters can extend Object or any other class however `built_value` is quite useful for this as this allows re-building filters based on existing ones quite easily.

+In order to generate the `OffetLimitFilter` run `pub run build_runner build`

 ## Usage

 A simple usage example: